doar-e/bak.doar-e.github.io/source/_posts/2016-11-09-clang-and-passes.markdown

 ---
 # Introduction

-About three years ago, the LLVM framework started to peak my interest for a lot of different reasons.
+About three years ago, the LLVM framework started to pique my interest for a lot of different reasons.
 This collection of industrial strength compiler technology, as [Latner](http://llvm.org/pubs/2008-10-04-ACAT-LLVM-Intro.pdf) said in 2008, was designed in a very modular way.
-It also looked it had a lot of interesting features that could be used in a lot of (different) domains: code-optimization (think [deobfuscation](https://github.com/JonathanSalwan/Tigress_protection)), (architecture independent) [code obfuscation](https://github.com/0vercl0k/articles/blob/master/Obfuscation%20of%20steel%20meet%20Kryptonite.pdf), static code instrumentation (think [sanitizers](https://github.com/google/sanitizers/wiki)), [static analysis](http://clang-analyzer.llvm.org/index.html), for runtime software exploitation mitigations (think [cfi](http://clang.llvm.org/docs/ControlFlowIntegrity.html), [safestack](http://clang.llvm.org/docs/SafeStack.html)), power a fuzzing framework (think [libFuzzer](http://llvm.org/docs/LibFuzzer.html)), ..you name it.
+It also looked like it had a lot of interesting features that could be used in a lot of (different) domains: code-optimization (think [deobfuscation](https://github.com/JonathanSalwan/Tigress_protection)), (architecture independent) [code obfuscation](https://github.com/0vercl0k/articles/blob/master/Obfuscation%20of%20steel%20meet%20Kryptonite.pdf), static code instrumentation (think [sanitizers](https://github.com/google/sanitizers/wiki)), [static analysis](http://clang-analyzer.llvm.org/index.html), for runtime software exploitation mitigations (think [cfi](http://clang.llvm.org/docs/ControlFlowIntegrity.html), [safestack](http://clang.llvm.org/docs/SafeStack.html)), power a fuzzing framework (think [libFuzzer](http://llvm.org/docs/LibFuzzer.html)), ..you name it.

 A lot of the power that came with this giant library was partly because it would operate in mainly three stages, and you were free to hook your code in any of those: front-end, mid-end, back-end.
-Other strengths included: the high number of back-ends, the documentation, the C/C++ APIs, the community, how easy/easier it is than gcc (see below from kcc's [presentation](https://gcc.gnu.org/wiki/cauldron2012?action=AttachFile&do=get&target=kcc.pdf)), etc.
+Other strengths included: the high number of back-ends, the documentation, the C/C++ APIs, the community, ease of use compared to than gcc (see below from kcc's [presentation](https://gcc.gnu.org/wiki/cauldron2012?action=AttachFile&do=get&target=kcc.pdf)), etc.

 {%img center /images/token_capture_via_llvm_based_static_analysis_pass/llvmvsgcc.png GCC from a newcomer's perspective %}